MohammadMahdi80/taylor-series-of-sinx-assembly/README.md

 # taylor-series-of-sinx-assembly
-implementation of taylor series of sin(x) in assembly
+implementation of taylor series of sin(x) in assembly (RISC-V architecture)

-### assembly code for instruction of RISC-V architecture

 ## Concepts used in coding:
 * floating point registers and related operation